-Hadrian's Wall is a spectacular UNESCO World Heritage Site, marching 73 miles from sea to sea across some of the wildest and most dramatic country in England.
+Hadrian's Wall is a spectacular UNESCO World Heritage Site, with the route of the Roman wall marching 73 miles from sea to sea across some of the wildest and most dramatic country in England.
 Experience Roman life and epic history in stunning locations.

 Hadrian’s Wall is a perfect example of Roman forward-thinking, planning, tenacity and power.
-Begun in AD 122 in the reign of the emperor Hadrian, this impressive defensive fortification is the most important monument of Roman Britain.
+Construction on the wall begun in AD 122 in the reign of the emperor Hadrian, and this impressive defensive fortification in northern England is the most important monument of Roman Britain.
 It ran from the banks of the River Tyne in the east to the Solway Firth in the west, spanning 73 miles before continuing down the Cumbrian Coast to Ravenglass and was the northernmost frontier of the Roman Empire.
 A significant portion of the wall still stands today, along with many of the forts, milecastles and turrets.
 A popular way to visit is on foot along the Hadrian’s Wall Path National Trail - a long-distance footpath running from coast to coast.

 Cumbria highlights include:

-The best place to see the longest continuous stretch of the wall today.
+Birdoswald Roman Fort - The best place to see the longest continuous section of the wall today.
 Don’t miss the Roman fort, turret and milecastle too.

 Did you know?